cerylean/restaurant_forecasting/README.md

 After experimenting with multiple regression models, I found that the best results derived from a Gradient Boosting Regressor.

 Gradient Boosting's objective is to minimize the loss of the model by adding weak learners one at a time using a gradient descent-like procedure.
-More specifically, each 'weak learner' represents a decision tree and the loss function the model is focused on minimizing is Ordinary Least Squares regression.
+More specifically, each 'weak learner' represents a decision tree and the loss function to be minimized is Ordinary Least Squares regression.

 I was focused on predicting one item at a time.
 This means that, while the hyperparameters remained the same, each item was run through its own Gradient Boosting regression with its own unique splits.